sirkaliethic/Raincircle/Readme.txt

 It have my creative Art,Grapics,and small write-up.

-Even in the middle of Trilions of selfies and Photographs, the Fine-Art should not diminished.
+Even in the middle of Trillions of selfies and Photographs, the Fine-Art should not diminished.